konekonekon/Machine-translation/README.md

 # Introduction of machine-translation
 =====================================

-This is an initiation of machine translation with "" methode in Python.
+This is an initiation of machine translation (machine-learning) using "text alignment" methode.

-I tried translate English to French.
+Text alignment in parallel for 2 languages :

+"Labelling" (Modèle IBM1) : TODO formula computaion "Sampling" (by Gibbs Sampling) : for each parallel sentences, check all alingment posibilities from a source word to taget word, and compare probabilities.